 Remediates water contamination pursuant to the Comprehensive Environmental Response Compensation and Liability Act (CERCLA, 42 U.S.C.
 9601 et seq. as amended through July 1, 2006), or the Resource Conservation and Recovery Act (RCRA, 42 U.S.C.
 6901 et seq. as amended through July 1, 2006).

 (2) Conditions to Grant a Variance.
-Before the Commission or Department may grant a variance, the permittee and that attaining the water quality standard is not feasible for one of the following reasons:
+Before the Commission or Department may grant a variance, the permittee must demonstrate that a loss of an existing use would not result from the granting of the variance and that attaining the water quality standard is not feasible for one of the following reasons:

 (a) Naturally occurring pollutant concentrations prevent the attainment of the use;